Employees vs. Independent Contractors: What’s the Difference?

 You could also be on the hook for back pay and benefits for a misclassified employee.
 For example, if the employee should have received Paid Time Off, paid rest time, and health coverage, they can seek restitution from their employer for the time they were misclassified.

 Caught in an audit?
 Do you want to transition your contractors to employees?
 We can help with that!
-Contact us today.
+Contact us today, or read about our full suite of employment solutions here.